 The founders of Wissahickon Charter School designed the school as a K-8 public school with a mission to provide a community of learning with an environmental focus that stimulates the child's intellectual, social, and character development.
 WCS opened its first campus (the Fernhill campus named for the nearby Fernhill Park) in September 2002 to 250 kindergarten through fifth grade students, and eventually grew to a fully K-8 school that now serves 480 students from across the city of Philadelphia.
 The student demographic it serves accurately represents the city of Philadelphia.

 One of the founders, Julie Stapleton-Carroll, served as the CEO for the first five years the school was open.
-In 2007, Kristi Littell (former WCS Founding Teacher) and Jamal Elliott (former WCS Dean of Students) were appointed as Co-Heads of School, reflecting the organization’s shared value of collaborative work.
+In 2007, Kristi Littell, a former WCS Founding Teacher, was appointed as Head of School and continues to serve in that role over ten years later!

 In the school’s first decade, there were many developments, awards, and grants.
 Much of this work focused on the development of different aspects of the mission and the academic program.
 Environmentally, WCS strove to align the school’s practices with its philosophical beliefs.
 WCS developed a school garden, an environmental service program, a healthy lunch including locally raised produce, solar panels and a native stormwater retention basin.
 Academically, WCS adopted the Teachers College Readers and Writers Workshop Program to help boost literacy.
 Our commitment to differentiation in the classroom and a robust special education program grew as well.
 Wissahickon began to receive attention as one of the top performing charter schools in the city of Philadelphia.